 How to Make Black Coffee and What You’ll Need to Keep it Black

+It should come as no surprise that making black coffee is fairly simple.
 No matter what method you’re using, simply grind up your coffee (to the right coarseness, of course) brew a pot, and, hey presto, you’ve got black coffee!

-Note: Keep in mind that you won’t need all of these things.
+NOTE: Keep in mind that you won’t need all of these things.
 Read through the steps, pick the one you want to try, and then use this list as a reference for what you’ll need.

-Take It Step By Step: 5 Methods to Work Your Way towards Drinking Black Coffee
+Take It Step By Step: 5 Methods To Work Your Way Towards Drinking Black Coffee

 Follow these essential steps on how to drink black coffee:

-Step #1.
-Clean, Clean, Clean
+Step 1: Clean, Clean, Clean

-First things first, is your coffee maker clean?
+First things first: is your coffee maker clean?

+While coffee doesn’t leave much of a mess, you still need to clean your maker once in a while.
 Scrub out that Chemex.
 Unscrew that French press filter and wash it out.
 Run a cleaning solution through your coffee maker.

+Why do coffee makers need to be cleaned?
 Simple: stuff gets in there and can build up over time, and if you don’t clean it out, it can get into future batches of coffee.